aatxe/weiss.city/index.md

 title: Home
 ---

 I'm Aaron Weiss!
-I'm a second-year student at the University of Massachusetts, Amherst, slated to graduate in 2017.
+I'm a third-year student at the University of Massachusetts, Amherst, slated to graduate in the spring.
 I'm interested in type and programming language theory, and I'm very passionate about languages with strong type systems.
 I'm also an open source software developer with roughly  a decade of experience.
 I prefer to program in Rust and Haskell, but I've got a lot of experience with Java, Scala, and C# as well.
 I've also done quite a bit of work on the web.

 I'm a research assistant to Prof. [Arjun Guha](http://people.cs.umass.edu/~arjun/) in the [PLASMA](http://plasma.cs.umass.edu/) research group.
 We're working on solving interesting problems with techniques from programming language theory.
+My recent work has focused on static verification and synthesis of [Puppet](https://puppetlabs.com) manifests.
 I used to work at a financial services startup called [ProtoIPO](http://protoipo.com/) designing user interfaces and experiences.
 You can find more information on my [CV](/cv.pdf).

 In my spare time, I'll work on anything from websites to networking libraries to programming languages to video game server emulators.
 You can check out my work on GitHub